techiaith/docker-moses-smt/README_en.md

 ```sh
 docker run --name moses-smt-cofnodycynulliad-en-cy -p 8008:8008 -p 8080:8080 techiaith/moses-smt start -e CofnodYCynulliad -s en -t cy
 ```

+Then go to the machine translation engine's demo page in order to see it at work: http://localhost:8008

 ### The Project Structure

 * **docs** - contains documentation on how to use the scripts.
 Specifically, how to: